I have observed the misery of my people . . . ;

 Similarly, Catholic priests should desist from alarming women like Janet with the absolutely false notion that using birth control pills can kill unborn babies.
 A few years back, Catholic priests decided to stop alarming new mothers with the threat that, if their babies died prior to being baptized, these innocents would not be able to go to heaven (and would have to settle for ending up in Limbo).
 This theological judgment was examined and, in due course, considered unwarranted.

-Now that we can say with certainty that human life cannot exist during the first trimester since the organism cannot support the functions traditionally associated with human life (namely, the functions of intellect and will), it is high time that Catholic priests desist from alarming Catholic women like Janet with the unwarranted notion that birth control pills sometimes produce abortions that kill babies.
+Now that we can say with certainty that human life cannot exist during the first trimester since the fetus cannot support the functions traditionally associated with human life (namely, the functions of intellect and will), it is high time that Catholic priests cease and desist from alarming Catholic women like Janet with the unwarranted notion that birth control pills sometimes produce abortions that kill babies.
+Such priests have failed to do their homework.
+Instead of being wise and prudent pastors, they create imaginary sins that needlessly burden the souls of those who confide in their teaching.

 Susan Warhus, M.D, “Do Birth Control Pills Cause Abortions?
 An Ob-Gyn’s Take” (2013)